 The details are all found on the GitHub page itself.

-Everything begins with the Demo client demonstrating MemoryLeaks.
-Storing IModels (RabbitMQ term for Channels) in container objects makes code prone to memory leaks, thus it is good to see how not to do things as well as how I do it.
+Everything starts in the Demo client.
+Biggest problem I have observed so far is the storing of IModels (RabbitMQ object that represents channels) in containers/ICollections.
+Makes code prone to memory leaks, thus I thought a good candidate for abstraction.
 The examples in the CookedRabbit.Demo demonstrate very rudimentary usages of RabbitMQ.
 It's not supposed to be rocket science.
 The library is the simplification, removal, and abstraction of common usage code when wrapping RabbitMQ DotNetClient.
-It continues to add complexity and simplification at the same time in the RabbitBus & RabbitService.
+It continues to add complexity and simplification at the same time in the RabbitBurrow & RabbitService.

-Inspired to write my own much dumber RabbitMQ wrapper than RawRabbit (https://github.com/pardahlman/RawRabbit).
-The longterm goal is to be short and sweet, nothing more and nothing less.
+Inspired by the likes of RawRabbit (https://github.com/pardahlman/RawRabbit), I needed a simpler RabbitMQ solution at times for specific situations.
+The longterm goal is to be modern, lightweight, and KISS.
 If you need a more thorough/advanced solution, I highly recommend checking out RawRabbit or EastyNetQ.